 You’ll also learn to use tools that are commonly used in the software development industry.

-This book walks you step-by-step through a model containerized application running in K8s, from development through the CI/CD pipeline.
+This book walks you through a model containerized application running in K8s, from development to the CI/CD pipeline.
 You’ll walk away with models you can apply directly to your own use cases.

 17. Building Microservices: Designing Fine-Grained Systems